TPAFS/.github/profile/README.md

 We do this by

--  Building digital tools and software to lower the barriers consumers face.
+-  Directly helping patients overcome inappropriate denials, for free, with our human-in-the-loop AI.
--  Acquiring and maintaining data that allow people to access opaque but vital information.
+-  Building AI and software to lower the barriers patients face in seeking recourse.
--  Analyzing and modeling that data.
+-  Acquiring and releasing data that informs accountability.
--  Reporting on barriers, prevalent behaviors, policy, and perverse incentives plaguing the health insurance industry.
+-  Reporting on data, barriers, prevalent behaviors, policy, and perverse incentives plaguing the health insurance industry.

 **All of our services are free.
 If you find our work useful, please consider donating to support our development.**